 Refund Policy When Dropping Individual Courses

-In any given semester, the University refunds the tuition of any course a student drops officially during the late registration period.
+In any given semester, the University refunds the tuition of any course a student drops officially during the Change of Program period.
 There is no refund of tuition for courses dropped after that, unless a student withdraws completely from the University—that is, drops all of the courses for which he or she is registered.

 Fees such as the Health Service fee, the Student Medical Insurance Plan premium, the document fee, the University facilities fee, and late fees are not refundable, though certain fees may be adjusted if the student's enrollment status changes from full-time to part-time.
 Course fees (i.e., lab fees) for courses dropped during the change-of-program period are refunded in full.

 Important: Failure to attend classes or notification submitted only to the instructor does not constitute dropping a course and will result in a mark of UW (unofficial withdrawal) for the course and full tuition will be charged.

 Withdrawing students are charged a $75 withdrawal fee.